 Abstract

 The timing of eating and duration of overnight fast are emerging components of the diet that are gaining popularity as factors to manipulate for health reasons.
 Little research has been conducted on the timing of eating in pregnant populations, despite pregnancy being recognized as a critical period in development.
 We assessed the relationship between the timing of eating and duration of fasting during the second and third trimester of pregnancy and parent mid-gestation oral glucose tolerance test results and infant birthweight.
 In 102 parent-child dyads of the Pregnancy Related Eating Sleeping and Stress (PRESS) study, we found that later timing of first meal and later fasting midpoint in trimester 2 was associated lower birth weight.
-During the third trimester, significantly lower infant birth weight in relation to fasting duration and fasting midpoint were attenuated when individuals who delivered preterm were excluded from the analysis.
+During the third trimester, fasting duration and fasting midpoint were associated with significantly lower infant birth weight, although these associations were attenuated when individuals who delivered preterm were excluded from the analysis.
 Later timing of first meal in the second and third trimesters were associated with slightly higher OGTT test values.
 These data suggest that the timing of eating and duration of fasting during pregnancy could be important and under-recognized components of eating behavior that impact perinatal health.

 Introduction